CyVerse-learning-materials/sra_submission_quickstart/step1.rst

        - Description
        - Contents
        - Metadata
-     * - BioProject
+     * - BioProject (One per submission)
-       - (On per submission) This is the top-level folder and will contain all other folder and data.
+       - This is the top-level folder and will contain all other folder and data.
        - One or more BioSample folders
        - A BioSample Metadata template will specify details like the project summary, submitter/investigator information, etc.
-     * - BioSample
+     * - BioSample (One or more per submission)
-       - (One or more) BioSample folders, one for each experiment/ tissue type, etc.
+       - BioSample folders, one for each experiment/ tissue type, etc.
        - One or more library folders
        - A species/tissue specific metadata template will describe biological information about the sample (e.g. sex, collection location, etc.).
-     * - Library
+     * - Library (One or more per submission)
-       - (One per sequencing run) These folder will contain the sequencing data.
+       - These folders will contain the sequencing data.
          Each replicate will have its own library folder.
        - Each library folder
-         will contain one (single-end) or two (paired-end) sequence files.
+         will contain one either one (single-end) or two (paired-end) sequence files.
        - A library metadata template will describe information about the sequencing run